Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 28 Juli 2025 22.33.45 UTC
+- WIB: Senin, 28 Juli 2025 23.39.18 UTC
-- WITA: Senin, 28 Juli 2025 23.33.45 UTC
+- WITA: Selasa, 29 Juli 2025 00.39.18 UTC
-- WIT: Selasa, 29 Juli 2025 00.33.45 UTC
+- WIT: Selasa, 29 Juli 2025 01.39.18 UTC

 Kutipan Inspiratif:
-"If you don’t go after what you want, you’ll never have it.
-If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: motivational
+Kategori: attitude